amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

   }
 {% endcodeblock %}

-We can test our graph as follow
+We can test our graph as follow.

 ```js
   const graph = new Graph(Graph.UNDIRECTED);